Vapamon – Activated carbon for ammonia and amines

 • Ammonia (NH3) and amines.

-• All types of organic vapors (although with lower capacity than unimpregnated carbon)
+• All types of organic vapors (although with lower capacity than non-impregnated carbon).

 Compound suggested for testing: